EddieHubCommunity/awesome-github-profiles/README.md

 **Note** : Please do not edit anything below `<!--START_SECTION:data-section-->` in `README.MD` our [GitHub Action](https://github.com/EddieJaoudeCommunity/gh-action-community) will make the necessary changes for you.

 4. Create a PullRequest to add the changes to this Ropository.
-Please change the title to `add your-username` and in the description add `resolve #4711` (4711 has to be replaced with you issue number)
+Please change the title to `add your-username` and in the description add `resolve #issueNumber`

 5. The Pullrequest will be approved as soon as possible and afer merge is done you will see you entry in the list